WebReflection/echomd/README.md

 The list of currently supported colors (both text or background) is the same exposed through NodeJS `util/inspect.colors` module: _bold, italic, underline, inverse, white, grey, black, blue, cyan, green, magenta, red, yellow_.

+## As NodeJS moule
+The module can output directly in console or produce the raw text using `require('echomd').raw` function.

 ### License
 `echomd` is under the MIT style License (MIT).